EvoNerd/THEE_2025reproducibility/README.md

 # THEE_2025reproducibility
-This project was created by **Ana-Hermina Ghenu** for the reproducibility module of the Theoretical Ecology and Evolution research practical (Fall 2024)
+This project was created by **Ana-Hermina Ghenu** for the reproducibility module of the Theoretical Ecology and Evolution research practical (Fall 2024).

+You can find the workshop for 2025 at (this website)[https://evonerd.github.io/THEE_2025reproducibility/index.html].

 Learning objectives: